thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/file_necsim_Community.h.rst.txt

-Contains the :ref:`class_Community` object, which is used for reconstructing the coalescence tree after simulations are complete.
+Contains various objects used for reconstructing the coalescence tree after simulations are complete.

 .. contents:: Contents